marines413/galxe-docs/doc-guides/1-dashboard-tutorial/step-3-deploy-core.md

 ![](assets/ContractInfo.png)

-<br> a.
+a.
 Fill up the name of an NFT Contract (For e.g. Galxe NFT)

-<br> b.
+b.
 Input symbol(Token Tracker) for the NFT contract. (e.g. Galxe OAT)

 ![](assets/tokentracker.png)

-<br> c.
+c.
 Select the desired Network (Chain) to deploy your NFT contract

-<br> d.
+d.
 Activate Transferrable if you’d like the NFTs created on this contract to be transferrable/tradable

-<br> e.
+e.
 Click "Deploy"

 ![](assets/DeployContract.png)

-<br> f.
+f.
 Confirm to deploy the contract by clicking "Sign" on the signature request

-<br> g.
+g.
 Proceed to pay for the transaction to deploy a contract successfully